dosbox-staging/dosbox-staging/website/docs/getting-started/passport-to-adventure.md

 explanatory text using the built-in `config` command.
 The invocation is `config -h <setting_name>`.

-However, if the description is longer than what can fit into a single screen, this is not too fruitful as the `config` command will effectively only display the last page.
-In such cases, we can "pipe" the output of the `config` command through the `more` command that will paginate the preceding command's output.
-For example, this is how to display the description of the `viewport` setting which is rather long:

-    config -h viewport | more

-The `|` is called the "pipe" character---how fitting!
-You can type it by pressing ++shift+backslash++, which is located above the ++enter++ key on the standard US keyboard.

-This is how the output of the command looks like:
+Let's see what `config -h viewport` gives us!

 ![Displaying the description of a config setting using the 'config' command](https://www.dosbox-staging.org/static/images/getting-started/config-help.png){ loading=lazy style="margin: 0.9rem 0;" }

-When piping the output through `more`, you can press ++space++ to go to the next page, ++enter++ to advance to the next line, or ++q++ to quit the viewer, as the bottom line indicates.
-The viewer will also automatically quit once we've reached the end of the output.
+That's a quite handy online help system, isn't it?
+As the bottom line indicates, you can press ++space++ to go to the next page, ++enter++ to advance to the next line, or ++q++ to quit the help viewer.
+The help viewer will also automatically quit once we've reached the end of the output.

+You can run `config -h <section_name>`, too, to get the names of all available settings in a given config section.
+For example, this is the result of `config -h render`:

+TODO screenshot

 It is highly recommended to look up the descriptions of the various settings as you encounter them in this guide.
 That's a good way to get gradually